 Can I show routes in miles not kilometres and vice versa?

 Yes.
-Under 'My Account', choose 'Settings' and 'Units and measurements' and tell us which measurement you'd like to see.
+Under 'My Account', choose 'My Preferences' and 'Units and measurements' and tell us which measurement you'd like to see.

 We'll make the changes to height and distance together, so you can't mix miles with metres for example, or kilometres with feet.